jtigger/rucksack/README.md

    ```bash
    $ ( cd ~/rucksack && brew bundle )
    ```

-1. "Pouches" within the rucksack are each in their own directory.
-To install a "pouch", follow the `README.md`.
+1. For each "pocket" you want to install, follow the instructions in the `README.md`